enzoruiz/3dbinpacking/README.md

 - **1.x**
     - Two ways to distribute items (all items in all bins - all items in each bin).
     - Get per bin the fitted and unfitted items.
-    - Set the limit of decimals.
+    - Set the limit of decimals of inputs and outputs.
 - **0.x**
     - Try to put all items in the first bin that can fit at least one.